 Sustainable Development of Infrastructures in Regions of Structural Change (TransIS)

-Possible contributions of infrastructures to the socio-ecological transformation of German lignite mining regions
+Socio-ecological transformation of German lignite mining regions

 To strengthen climate protection in Germany, the amendment of the Climate Protection Act in 2021 further tightened the greenhouse gas emission targets for 2030 and set the goal of climate neutrality for the year 2045.
 An important step in the energy sector is the phase-out of lignite mining and coal-based electricity generation.
 The decision to phase out lignite mining in Germany by 2038 at the latest does not only affect energy and climate policy.
 In the coming years, the lignite mining areas will face a fundamental structural change, which is to be flanked with extensive funding and steered in the sense of sustainable spatial development.